olebole/python-cpl/doc/install.rst

 Compilation
 -----------

-Additionally to the software mentioned above, a C compiler is needed.
+For compilation, a C compiler is needed additionally to the software mentioned above.

-Define the installation path of the package.
-On default, this is :file:`/usr/local`.
+The installation follows the standard procedure used in python.
+On default, the installation path :file:`/usr/local`.
 If using a non-standard installation path, add the directory :file:`{PREFIX}/lib/python2.7/site-packages/` (:file:`lib64/python2.7/site-packages/` on 64 bit systems) to your environment variable :envvar:`PYTHONPATH` where where :file:`{PREFIX}` is the installation path for the package.